microsoft/causica/README.md

 ## How to generate data for experiments

-We use different data for each of our 3 experiments: large scale evluation data, csuite synthetic data and Twins/IHDP
+We use different data for each of our 3 experiments: large scale evaluation data, csuite synthetic data and Twins/IHDP

 **Large scale evaluation**